-I also became interested in the importance of biodiversity, which was the driving force behind my 3 picture books that were published in Hong Kong, and 2 of which were endorsed by WWF (Hong Kong).
+I also became interested in the importance of biodiversity, which was the driving force behind my three picture books that were published in Hong Kong, written specifically for children there, and two of which were endorsed by WWF (Hong Kong).
 I have really enjoyed taking these stories into most of the many international schools in Hong Kong, and into some of the local schools where English is spoken, and to have had many vibrant discussions with children from all over the globe.

 I also exhibited in many group exhibitions in Hong Kong, especially at Studio2, and at the Visual Arts Centre.
 I have also enjoyed solo exhibitions in Beijing, and a few years ago also at the Li Hall at St John's Cathedral in Central Hong Kong.
 I have also exhibited in UK - within my open studio in London, as a member of the Gainsborough House printmakers in Suffolk, & within a group exhibition for VSO at the Barbican. .